enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-05-22 All thought is partial
 [x] 2024-05-23 Freedom from the self
-[x] 2024-05-24 Awareness may burn away the problems
+[x] 2024-05-24 Awareness may burn away the problems [x] 2024-05-25 There is no noble or better conditioning